Nate-Wessel/how2osm/readme.md

 At this point, you may be noticing that I'm describing tagging with words like "could", "may", "the practice is"...
 This is because there's no single authority on what tags are valid or how they need to be constructed except for the technical constraint that both the keys and values are text strings.
 Instead, the OSM community has established and documented a wide range of norms for tagging common, and not so common, features.
 The best way to find these is by searching the [OSM wiki](https://wiki.openstreetmap.org/), or perhaps by looking at what's on the map in an area you're familiar with.
 Tags that stray too far outside the norms are allowed but in practice are of little value.
 Applications that ingest OSM data may not support them and other mappers likely won't know what to do with them either.
 Because of this, it can be important to know that a restaurant is `amenity=restaurant`, while a laundromat is `shop=laundry`.
 Why is it a [shop](https://wiki.openstreetmap.org/wiki/Key:shop) and not also an [amenity](https://wiki.openstreetmap.org/wiki/Key:amenity)?
 Well, for the same reason that you have a tailbone: because it started out that way and now it's pretty baked in and it's not causing any harm.
 There are a lot of little idiosyncrasies like that but they're not too hard to remember after a while.

 Another important difference from many spatial datasets is that there's no real concept of completeness for tagging.
 What tags would exhaustively describe a restaurant for example?
 OSM is always a work in progress.
 Often the first person to add something to the map does something very simple: saying, "there's a restaurant here" (`amenity=restaurant`) and then a month later someone comes by and adds the tag `cuisine=tibetan`, telling us that it serves Tibetan food.
 Later on, someone may add the name and a web address for the restaurant, a phone number, a list of payment methods accepted, whether they serve vegetarian dishes, how accessible the place is, the hours... any combination of any of these tags may be found together.
-Just when you think you've completed a feature, someone will come along and point out that the building has a grey, slate, Mansard style roof ([`roof:colour=gray`](https://wiki.openstreetmap.org/wiki/Key:roof:colour), [`roof:material=slate`](https://wiki.openstreetmap.org/wiki/Key:roof:material), [`roof:shape=mansard`](https://wiki.openstreetmap.org/wiki/Tag:roof:shape%3Dmansard)).
+Just when you think you've tagged every conceivable attribute, someone will come along and point out that the building has a grey, slate, Mansard style roof ([`roof:colour=gray`](https://wiki.openstreetmap.org/wiki/Key:roof:colour), [`roof:material=slate`](https://wiki.openstreetmap.org/wiki/Key:roof:material), [`roof:shape=mansard`](https://wiki.openstreetmap.org/wiki/Tag:roof:shape%3Dmansard)).
 It's truly never done.

 ### Spatial Data + Tags

 Tags can be applied to nodes, ways, or relations, and there's not always a prescribed spatial type needed to define a given feature.
-To take up the restaurant example again, in many dense areas, restaurants are mostly mapped as points, especially if they share a building with other uses.
-But if a restaurant has its own building, then the `amenity=restaurant` tag might go on the polygon representing the building.
+To take up the restaurant example again, in many dense areas, restaurants are mostly mapped as nodes, especially if they share a building with other uses.
+But if a restaurant has its own building, then the `amenity=restaurant` tag might go on the way (polygon) representing the building.
 If that building happened to have an interior courtyard, it would need to be mapped as a relation (because the polygon's inner ring would make it a multi-geometry) and the restaurant tags would go on the relation.

 As I indicated before, tagging is also somewhat optional.
-Most nodes in the database have no tags at all and simply serve to help define the shapes of the tagged lines or polygons that reference them.
+Most nodes in the database have no tags at all and simply serve to help define the shapes and positions of the tagged lines or polygons that reference them.

 As you can see, OSM's data structure is enormously flexible.
-This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many Korean restaurants are there in Toronto?"
+This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many Tibetan restaurants are there in Toronto?"

 ## Strengths and Weaknesses of OSM as a dataset